 “The best size waves to start on are in the 1-2ft range, with only light winds.
 Winds are generally the lightest early in the day or late in the afternoon.
 Don’t try to learn how to surf in beach break waves, the drop-in is too steep for beginners.
 A small, gentle, long breaking wave that ideally breaks in front of a sandy beach is best.
 You’ll find these waves on the south side of Maui: Ukumahame Beach, Guard Rails Beach or Launiupoko Beach.”

 “Use the channel when you’re finished riding the wave.
 The channel is where the water is deeper around the breaking waves.
 Waves don’t break in the channel, so think of it like getting onto the sidewalk to paddle out for your next wave.
 It’s better than trying to paddle back through the surf break where waves keep breaking, making it much harder to get out.”

 “When you’re ready to stand up, be sure to keep your eyes up, and your knees bent nice and low.
 You’re going to surf in the direction that you’re looking—so by keeping your eyes up, you’re increasing your chance of staying up.
 Keeping your knees bent down low improves balance.”

 “Take the time to talk to local surfers or to the County Lifeguards before you paddle out to the ocean.
 In Maui, these people are the best resources for how to stay safe while riding waves.”

 Thanks Kiva!
 We’re off to wax our surfboards.
-Keep an eye out for part two in the series next month.

 See all our Maui vacation rentals